webpack/webpack/README.md

 The following cases could result in **too much code** in result file if used wrong:

-* indirect call of `require`: `var r = require; r("./file");`
+* indirect call of `require`: `var r = require; r("./file");`.
+It includes the whole directory.
 * `require.context`.
 It includes the whole directory.
-* expressions in require arguments: `require(variable)` (but `webpack` is smart enough for this `require(condition ? "a" : "b")`)
+* expressions in require arguments: `require(variable)`.
+It includes the whole directory. (except from `?:`-operator `require(condition ? "a" : "b")`)
 * the function passed to `require.ensure` is not inlined in the call.
+Only requires in inlined function move into the second bundle.

 ### node.js specific modules

-As node.js specific modules like `fs` will not work in browser they are not included and cause an error.
+As node.js specific modules like `fs` will not work in browser they are not included (by default) and cause an exception.
 You should replace them by own modules if you want to use them.
-For some modules are replacements included in `webpack`.
+For some simple modules are replacements included in `webpack`.
-Some credit goes to the browserify contributors, as I took some replacements from them.
 Expensive replacements are not needed by everyone, so that are not included by default.
 You need to specify `--alias [module]=[replacement]` to use them.
-A warning saying that some module is missing is emitted in the case you use it.
+A warning saying that some module is missing is emitted in the case you use it without providing a replacement.

+Some credit goes to the browserify contributors, you can use replacements provided by them.

 Included simple replacements: